ShkliaevPavel/Portfolio/README.md

 https://github.com/ShkliaevPavel/Portfolio/assets/169291406/f468a2a2-538c-426d-9fa3-77b21c90ac43

-2. Enrollment status: a very significant information for project team!
+2. Enrollment status: a very significant information for a project team!
     + Now you can see detailed info: Screened / Enrolled / Target etc
     + For each country / region and global status
-    + Quick analysis to be sure your project is it timelines (or not...)
+    + Quick analysis to be sure your project is in timelines (or not...)

   https://github.com/ShkliaevPavel/Portfolio/assets/169291406/c05b89fc-414a-4f20-995b-3522fd963ea6

-3. Go deeper and find out where you have better results and where some isuues meed to be fixed
+3. Go deeper and find out where you have better results and where some issues need to be fixed
    + You always have plan vs fact
    + Trendline shows where you will be